theoldg/beetle-transcriber/README.md

 - Loosen the time precision constraints, e.g. allow predicting one square early or late if the offset is right
     - Would need some kind of hungarian matching?

---> Somehow did both and neither at the same time by blurring each data point and allowing for overlap / "additive synthesis"
+> Somehow did both and neither at the same time by blurring each data point and allowing for overlap / "additive synthesis"
+> This raises the question of how to rebalance the loss, since before we had "mean loss for notes" + "mean loss for blank spaces".
+> In the end, I kept this idea and considered any grid square with nonzero signal to be a note.

 ## Data